KavrakiLab/robowflex/README.md

 Use the `format.sh` script to automatically format the code base.

 ## Applications
-External Project that make use of Robowflex:
+External projects that make use of Robowflex:
 - Learning and Motion Planning Algorithms: https://github.com/KavrakiLab/pyre